anzu-3278/AoE2-Theorycrafting/Civilizations/Muscovites.md

  - Stable
    - Missing Battle Elephant line.
    - Missing Camel Rider line.
-   - Missing Paladin.
-     - While Muscovy and the Russian world writ large did use heavy cavalry, it was substantially different to the western European style of cavalry that the Paladin represents.
-     - Gameplay considerations also played a role here - Paladins with Oprichnina would be downright broken, but I didn’t want to dilute its effect or restrict it to just the Scout and Lancer lines.
+   - Has access to [Boyar](../Units/Boyar.md) instead of the Knight line.
+     - Given the focus on cavalry and the Oprichnina unique tech, they would probably be among the best Boyars of any civ that would get them.
  - Siege Workshop
    - Missing Siege Ram.
    - Missing Siege Onager.